Strategic Partnerships and Relationships

 NAE presents a changing programme of exhibitions, public programme, creative activities for families and young people, film screenings, festival days, and live performances.
 It is also the executive producer of Nottingham Mela, the oldest Mela in the UK and supports emerging artists and creative practitioners of the future through a range of talent development initiatives.

-For more information on our healthcare partnerships, contact Laurence Gardiner, Strategic Partnership Manager.
+For more information on our healthcare partnerships, contact Laurence Gardiner, Research and Partnership Development Manager

 East Midlands Ambulance Service (EMAS) have been strategic partners since 2017.
 EMAS and NTU has worked on co-developing and co-delivering a range of professional accredited education to support the recruitment and development of EMAS Staff.
 The developments to date have been included developing new Ambulance Medical Technician Courses alongside Ambulance driving courses.